-A comprehensive application form for all NCMC scholarships can be found on the NCMC Website

-(http://www.ncmissouri.edu/scholarship or requested by mail.
+A comprehensive application form for all NCMC scholarships can be found on the financial Aid website or requested by mail.
 The NCMC Scholarship Application must be submitted to the Financial Aid Office by April 1 to receive consideration for fall semester awards.
 Applicants that complete the NCMC admissions process, as well as the Federal Application for Federal Student Aid (FAFSA), will receive full consideration for the following fall term.
 The Scholarship Selection Committee reviews all scholarship applications and determines who will receive a scholarship(s).
 Most scholarship recipients are notified within the first week of May in order to receive recognition at appropriate high school awards ceremonies.
 NCMC considers scholarships as awards provided to students and recipient information may be released.